bizzara/bizzara/README.md

 ✨ Enjoys writing tutorials for developers.

-✨ Enjoys building apps in frameworks like React and React Native.
-Also into building APIs using REST or GraphQL.
+✨ Enjoys building apps in frameworks like React and React Native.Also into building APIs using REST or GraphQL.

 <hr>